2 detainees killed and another critically injured in Dallas ICE facility, Homeland Security says

 A man with an assault rifle fired dozens of rounds at federal agents as they were leaving a U.S. Border Patrol facility in McAllen on July 7.
 The man, identified as Ryan Louis Mosqueda, injured a police officer who responded to the scene before authorities shot and killed him.
 Police later found other weaponry, ammunition and backpacks inside his car.

-Associated Press reporters Sarah Brumfield in Cockeysville, Maryland, and Jeff Martin, in Atlanta, contributed to this story.
+Associated Press reporters Sarah Brumfield in Cockeysville, Maryland; Kathy McCormack in Concord, New Hampshire; Jeff Martin and R.J.
+Rico in Atlanta; and photojournalist Julio Cortez in Dallas contributed to this story.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.